-Eventually in 1981 the ABC Theatre finally closed its doors for good as a Theatre and became a 3 screen Cinema.
+Eventually, in 1981 the ABC Theatre finally closed its doors for good as a Theatre.
+It then became a three screen Cinema.

-The soul of the theatre was hidden behind the screen, never to be seen again, bringing to an end its former theatre life.
-The stage, orchestra pit, the 1963 proscenium, safety curtain, front stalls, and dressing-rooms were all left intact behind the screen of number 2 & 3 cinemas, slowly dying along with the heart of the building, never to see performers once again upon her stage in front of an audience and filling the theatre’s lunges with laughter and applauses.
+The soul of the theatre was hidden behind the screen, never to be seen again.
+The stage, orchestra pit, the 1963 proscenium, safety curtain, front stalls, and dressing-rooms were all left intact behind the screen of number 2 & 3 cinemas.
+There they were left, slowly dying, along with the heart of the building.
+Never to see performers once again upon her stage in front of an audience, filling the theatre’s lungs with laughter and applause.

 Cannon, MGM… and back to ABC

-In 1986 the Cinema changed its name to The Cannon and again in 1993 to The MGM but in December 1998 it was re-named The ABC and closed again.
+In 1986 the Cinema changed its name to The Cannon.
+Then another name change followed in 1993 to The MGM.
+In December 1998 it was re-named The ABC – and then closed again.

-Four years later two local business partners decided to convert the building at the cost of £4 million into a nightclub and called it “The Syndicate” which opened in December 2002.
+Four years later, two local business partners decided to convert the building into a nightclub.
+Having spent £4 million on the transformation, they called it “The Syndicate” and opened in December 2002.

 The end of the road

-The Empire Theatre had gone through many names with many faces but always with one heart and that was the heart of a theatre of entertainment and wonder for all the family.
+The Empire Theatre, ABC Theatre/Syndicate Nightclub had gone through many names with many faces.
+But it always had one heart and that was the heart of a theatre of entertainment and wonder for all the family.

-It was demolished in 2015.
-Many thanks again to Visit Fylde Coast team member Juliette Gregcon for these photos of the demolition.
+Finally, the buildings demolition took place in 2015.
+Many thanks again to Visit Fylde Coast contributor Juliette Gregson for these photos.

-Look at the window arches, exposed on the above photo when the cladding was removed.
+You can see the window arches of the red-brick building on the above photo, exposed when the cladding came off.
 See how they clearly correspond to the windows on the original building below.